 Most colleges will offer some very small grants for fieldwork, travel or conference attendance.
 These are in the region of a couple of hundred pounds at most.

 You can work part time during your doctorate, subject to the requirements of your visa, but you must obtain the support of your supervisor to do so, and it can have detrimental effects on your progress.
 There are occasionally some paid research assistant posts within the Department which are advertised to the doctoral cohort but these tend to be highly sought after.
 We do not have undergraduates so you are unlikely to be able to supervise as graduate students outside Education do.

 There are some charitable trusts outside of the University to which you might be able to apply for some funding; we cannot keep track of all the potential requirements, so you should seek these out for yourself.
 However, they are not likely to be sufficient to cover fees and living expenses in their entirety.

-Hardship funds (run by colleges) tend to be for ‘unexpected circumstances’; self-funders not getting any funding in second or subsequent years is not seen as unexpected.
+Financial assistance run by colleges tends to be for ‘unexpected circumstances’; self-funders not getting any funding in second or subsequent years is not seen as unexpected.
 Both the University and the Department have some limited funds for those writing up the final stages of their doctorate.
 These are highly competitive and there are always more requests than there is money to fulfil them.

 This advice is not intended to put you off, but it is important for self-funders to have a realistic view.